MPI 2019 Links:

 Other members of the MPI Organizing Committee are:

-Participation in MPI 2017 is open to mathematicians, scientists and engineers from industry and academia.
-If you are interested in attending the Workshop, please complete the online registration form (available spring 2017).
+Participation in MPI 2019 is open to mathematicians, scientists and engineers from industry and academia.
+If you are interested in attending the Workshop, please complete the online registration form (available spring 2019).
 There is no registration fee, but the number of participants is limited.
 Early-career faculty and postdocs are especially encouraged to apply, and modest travel support is available (on a limited basis).
+Graduate students who have participated in previous MPI Workshops are also invited to apply.